 10) Angled (aka contour) Blush Brush

-This brush is perfectly for sweeping product along the contours of your face.
+This brush is perfect for sweeping product along the contours of your face.
 I like to use it for blush on the cheekbones and on the hollows of the face when applying powder contour.
-Its also good for applying bronzer.
+It’s also good for applying bronzer.

 11) Powder Brush

 Go for the softest, biggest and fluffiest brush you can find.
 This is definitely my favourite bit of makeup application.
 Firstly because its the last stage but also because it actually feels fabulous in an OTT ridiculous kind of way.
 I especially love this step when I’ve got a meeting at the beginning of the day when I need to be super fierce and slay!
 I like to use it to apply setting powder and it also works great for bronzer.
 Swirl it in the powder and brush onto the forehead, nose, cheeks and chin.

 12) Beauty Blender (aka Sponge)

 Whilst not a brush per se, I would be doing you and myself a disservice by not mentioning the beauty blender.
 Although I can’t say I’m evangelical about them, I do find that these little sponges are great for buffing highlighter or helping blend concealer/highlighter/contour into your foundation.
 I like to use it before the face powder in order to ensure that my makeup looks natural and seamlessly integrates with each other.
 Some people use the beauty blender to apply foundation, contour, highlighter, concealer and powder blush.
 I have tried it and honestly, I think its best for finishing off your look rather than as a substitute for specialist brushes.
 Although of course that’s just based on my experience and someone much more technically gifted can easily crush this argument 🙂 They are not expensive so I recommend giving it a go and seeing how you get on.